lbtoha/html-tailwind-starter-webpack/README.md

 You can also include any other CSS file in your project and it will be processed by Webpack.

 For example, to include a CSS or SCSS (Sass) file in your project, just import it in your JavaScript file.
 CSS file you can link directly to your .html file.

+**⚠️ Change in Partials:**
+If you change any code in a partial file, you need to run `npm run dev` to see the changes.